 It Cuts Energy Costs

-A properly ventilated attic supports a strong roof system and can also help lower energy costs.
-Improving air circulation in the summer removes hot air, keeping your ductwork and inside air cooler.
+A properly ventilated attic can also help lower energy costs.
+Improving air circulation in the summer removes stifling air, keeping your ductwork and inside air cooler.
 This allows colder air to flow through your HVAC system, preventing strain on your air conditioning and cutting cooling costs.